 Born in 1970 in New York, Jonathan Hoefler ran the Hoefler Type Foundry (or: HTF) in New York.
 It employed Tobias Frere-Jones, Josh Darden, and Jesse Ragan.
 In 2004, it was renamed Hoefler&Frere-Jones, or HFJ for the cognoscenti.
 However, a legal problem between Jonathan and Tobias led to a corporate divorce in 2014---the company is renamed again The Hoefler Type Foundry.
 In September 2021, Monotype acquired Hoefler, and that is the end of that chapter.
 Their typefaces:

 - Archer (2001, by Jonathan Hoefler and Tobias Frere Jones).
 A humanist slab serif originally designed for Martha Stewart Living.
 It has a great range of features, including a classy hairline style.
 However, I see trouble down the road with the name Archer which has been used previously by several other foundries such as SignDNA, Arts&Letters and Silver Graphics.
 Some say that Archer is just Stymie with some ball terminals.
-Nevertheless, it became a grand hit, and as been used by Wes Anderson in The Budapest Hotel, and in Wells Fargo's branding.
+Nevertheless, it became a grand hit, and has been used by Wes Anderson in The Budapest Hotel, and in Wells Fargo's branding.
 David Earls on Archer: with its judicious yet brave use of ball terminals, and blending geometry with sexy cursive forms, all brought together with the kind of historical and intellectual rigour you fully expect from this particular foundry, Archer succeeds where others falter.

 - Champion Gothic.